lily-sf888/hotcold-app/README.md

 reducers, react components and the store.

 Actions are objects which contain a type and the action's payload.
-In our app there are two main actions, when the user clicks on the guess submit button and when the user clicks on the new game button.
+In our app there are two main actions, when the user clicks on the guess submit button, and when the user clicks on the new game button.
 These two click events trigger a number of things that happen in the game.

-Our actions are then passed to the reducer which is responsible to to modify the state.
+Our actions are then passed to the reducer which is responsible to modify the state.
 Since states should not be mutated, we use the `Object.assign` method which clones the action object and modifies the state without having to change the original state object.